ray-project/ray/java/doc/api.rst

 member functions can be invoked using ``Ray.call``.
 The requirements for an actor class are as follows:

-- It must have a constructor without any parameters.
 - Any inner class must be public static.
 - It must not have any static fields or methods, as the semantic is undefined with multiple instances of this same class on different machines.